Marth (Fire Emblem): Creation and development

-Super Smash Bros. developer Masahiro Sakurai initially wanted Marth to be part of the roster for the original game, but time constraints prevented this.
+Super Smash Bros. developer Masahiro Sakurai initially wanted Marth to be part of the roster for the original game due to a desire for Fire Emblem to appear in the series and to have another sword fighter, but time constraints prevented this.
+Sakurai felt that Marth contrasted well with fellow Super Smash Bros. fighter Link, arguing that Marth was more technique-based while Link was strength-based.
+He later added Roy, the protagonist of Fire Emblem: Binding Blade, who was based on Marth's moveset.
 The developers of Super Smash Bros.
 Melee originally intended to make Marth playable only in the Japanese version of the game, but when he garnered favorable attention during the game's North American localization, they decided to keep both him and fellow Fire Emblem protagonist Roy in the North American and European versions.
 Sakurai redesigned the character for Super Smash Bros.
 Brawl, where he was included as a playable character alongside other Fire Emblem protagonists.
 By this time, Marth had also been redesigned for Shadow Dragon, with Sakurai being shocked when he saw it.
 He commented that, if he had known earlier, he would have incorporated the new design into the game rather than his own.
 Marth's later appearances in the Super Smash Bros. series were brought in line with his design from New Mystery of the Emblem.

-The original video animation version of Mystery of the Emblem, Marth was voiced by Hikaru Midorikawa, with Ai Orikasa voicing him as a child.
-Midorikawa would go on to voice the character in all his subsequent appearances in other media.
-For the OVA dub, Marth was voiced by Spike Spencer.
+In the original video animation adaptation of Mystery of the Emblem, Marth was voiced by Hikaru Midorikawa, with Ai Orikasa voicing him as a child.
+Midorikawa reprised the role in Super Smash Bros.
+Melee, and his voice lines recorded for the game were reused in Super Smash Bros.
+Brawl and Super Smash Bros. for Nintendo 3DS and Wii U. Sakurai explained that these lines were reused due to liking his voice lines in Super Smash Bros.
+Melee so much.
+Due to not being contracted to voice Marth in Super Smash Bros. for Nintendo 3DS and Wii U, Midorikawa believed Marth would not appear in it, and remarked that he wished to record lines for Marth in the Super Smash Bros. series again due to his voice being less young and wanting to reflect Marth looking cooler.
+In the OVA's English dub, Marth was voiced by Spike Spencer.
 His name was localized as "Mars", which was put down to the vague pronunciation of the katakana of Marth's name.
-In his other voiced appearances in video games outside the Super Smash Bros series (with the exception of Super Smash Bros.
-Ultimate in which he speaks English overseas), Marth has been voiced by Yuri Lowenthal.

-Appearances

-Video games

-Marth debuted in 1990 with the release of Fire Emblem: Shadow Dragon and the Blade of Light in Japan.
-He is depicted as a heroic prince, sixteen years of age who is forced to flee his home kingdom of Altea after it is attacked.
-He then leads a rebellion to regain control of his kingdom and save his sister Elice.
-Marth keeps his role in Mystery of the Emblems Book 1 and Fire Emblem: Shadow Dragon, Ankoku Ryū to Hikari no Kens remakes.
+Since Code Name: S.T.E.A.M., Marth has been voiced in all of his video game appearances by Yuri Lowenthal in English (except Tokyo Mirage Sessions ♯FE) and Hikaru Midorikawa in Japanese.